kut-man/ryder/README.md

 # About
-- This project was developed by Kutman Eshenkulov
 - Ryder is online woman clothing shop
 - Website deployed in [Github Pages](https://kut-man.github.io/ryder/)
 - If you want to get admin possibilities log in as 'admin@mail.com' password: 'Admin12345'